 ECCE Research Fellow

-Stefanie Kleimeier earned a doctorate at the University of Georgia (USA) and is currently Associate Professor of Finance at the Maastricht University in the Netherlands.
-Her research focusses on project finance, syndicated loans, retail banking, financial market linkages and integration and has been published in academic journals including the Journal of Financial...More about this author
+Stefanie Kleimeier earned a doctorate at the University of Georgia (USA) and is currently Professor of Entrepreneurial Finance at the Open Universiteit (The Netherlands), Associate Professor of Finance at the Maastricht University (The Netherlands) and Associate Professor Extraordinary at the University of Stellenbosch Business School (South Africa).
+Her research...More about this author

 Michael Viehs is Assistant Manager within the Equity Ownership Services (EOS) team of Hermes Investment Management in London.
 In this position he is responsible for corporate engagements on environmental, social, governance (ESG), and strategic issues and for producing research on responsible investing.
 In his role at Hermes EOS, he is the sector lead for...More about this author